navigating-the-darkweb/navigating-the-darkweb/docs/chapter7_intelligence_and_hunting_on_the_darkweb.rst

 		(c4darknet) $ pip install Twisted==22.10.0

-Below is an extract of my “darknetcrawler.log” file at runtime.
+Below is an extract of my ``darknetcrawler.log`` file at runtime.
 It shows the current URL being parsed, the number of ongoing threads, the finished ones, the ones with errors, the ones being discovered, etc.

 .. code-block:: bash